-This syrup can be stirred into hot coffee for a flavored treat, and it’s also great in cold drinks like caramel iced coffee (either “on the rocks” or blended in a blender like a frappe).
+This syrup can be stirred into hot coffee for a flavored treat, and it’s also great in cold drinks like salted caramel cream cold brew.

 It’s also an easy way to add a special flavoring to an affogato coffee (which is just hot coffee poured over ice cream, and is one of life’s true pleasures).

 This caramel syrup doesn’t have to be used for JUST coffee!